appbaseio/Docs/content/docs/reactivesearch/vue-searchbox/searchcomponent.md

 - **micStatusChange** can be used to listen for the mic status changes

 ## Render UI
-You can use the default `scoped-slot` to render your custom UI.
+You can use the default `slot` to render your custom UI.
 The following properties are available in the slot.

 ### Getters
  `boolean`